flutter/website/src/_includes/docs/swift-package-manager/migrate-swift-plugin.md

     Otherwise, it will fail.
     :::

-13. Verify plugin still works with CocoaPods.
+13. Verify the plugin still works with CocoaPods.

     1. Disable Swift Package Manager.